 The next level up includes your needs revolving around your sense of love and belonging.
 Now, in Maslow’s opinion when you have your basic bodily needs, feel secure and have a sense of belonging and expression of love you will then go after your esteem needs.

-What are Maslow’s Esteem Needs?
+What Are Maslow’s Esteem Needs?

 According to Maslow we are now looking at our higher needs and that we will only look for these after we have the more important basic needs first.
 Esteem needs include how confident you feel, your sense of achievement and worth.
 It is all part of healthy self esteem to seek to be aware of your own self identity and how much respect you think you have from others.
 As explained Maslow described these needs as something you seek when you were lucky enough to have satisfied the more basic needs.

-I don’t think he did.
+I personally don’t think he did.
 Many of these ideas are good but I think it is much too simple a view and the reality is more complicated than this.
 In terms of self esteem I believe it is far more important than he gives credit for and that it is more closely related to many of your more basic needs.
 I will argue that self esteem is so central to all we do in our lives that it should be lower down in this diagram.
 If we believe Maslow, in previous times when people were poorer and lacked many of their basic physiological needs, self esteem should have been quite irrelevant as they would have been more concerned with eating and keeping alive and healthy.
 Is that true?

 I believe that self esteem has always been important.
 I think it is a very basic need as so much is based on how we feel about ourselves, don’t you agree?

 I would also like to point out that in today’s world a high level of self esteem is very helpful in many areas of life.
-Take seeking work as an example.
-It is harder than ever to get a job and keep it.
+Take seeking employment as an example.
+Nowadays, it is harder than ever to get a job and keep it.
 Self esteem will help you be more confident and present yourself better which will enable you to stand out amongst applicants for a job.
 Once you get a job (security need) you need to be able to relate with others at work and communicate effectively or you may risk losing it or failing to get promotion.
 It is true that employment and the nature of the work you do will affect your self esteem but it is also true that a healthy self esteem will help you find a better job and be satisfied in it.

 One other point I want to make is motivation.
 Self esteem is a vital part of your own self motivation and without a sense of your own self worth your motivation will be severely limited.
 Without motivation it is difficult to do anything or take even the most simple steps in order to meet your more basic needs.